NoxOrg/Nox.Cli/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * Nox was inspired and draws heavily from [Paul DeVito](https://github.com/pdevito3)'s very impressive [Wrapt](https://wrapt.dev/) project.
-Nox is essentially (a less feature–rich) Wrapt without the code generation and aims to keep developer code 100% separate from the framework, and imposes no constraints on application architechture.
+Nox is essentially (a less feature-rich) Wrapt without the code generation and aims to keep developer code 100% separate from the framework, and imposes no constraints on application architechture.
-* Nox would not have been possible without the many open–source projects that it draws from.
+* Nox would not have been possible without the many open-source projects that it draws from.
 The goal is to build on top of an already rich ecosystem of great libraries and tools like Microsoft's .NetCore, YamlDotNet, NewtonSoft.Json, Hangfire, Serilog, SqlKata, ETLBox, Entity Framework, MassTransit and others.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>